Slovak declension

 a) Gender: There are four grammatical genders in Slovak: animate masculine, inanimate masculine, feminine, and neuter.
 In popular description, the first two genders are often covered under common masculine gender.
 Almost all Slovak nouns and adjectives, as well as some pronouns and numerals can be categorized into one of these genders.
-Exceptions are pluralia tantum (Vianoce – Christmas, though there are rules for deriving the gender), words that are drifting into another gender and are currently neuter (knieža – Fürst), and masculine animals that are animate in singular and mostly inanimate in plural.
+Exceptions are pluralia tantum (Vianoce – Christmas, though there are rules for deriving the gender), words that are drifting into another gender and are currently neuter (knieža – prince), and masculine animals that are animate in singular and mostly inanimate in plural.

 b) Number: Like in English, Slovak has singular and plural nouns.
 Morphological traces of the ancient Indo-European dual number remain, but are not a separate grammar category anymore.

 A particular case is associated with three distinct groups of numerals associated with nouns: